room-15/blog/_posts/2016-01-21-Static-code-quality-measurements-with-SonarQube-Jacoco-and-UnitTests.md

  * XML

 It could be possible that some of them are already installed.
 You can check if they are there when you activate the "Installed" tab.
-The installations are currently just pending, you need to restart or stop/start the Sonar server with the previously mentioned scripts.
+The installations are currently just pending, you need to restart or stop/start the SonarQube server with the previously mentioned scripts.

 ### Quality Profiles